forkunited/ARKWater/README.md

 * Create an ARKWater executable for carrying out typical generic tasks like training various models or featurizing data sets.

+* It's possible some of the included jars in build.xml are unnecessary, so get rid of them.

 * This documentation and the documentation at the top of each class file is pretty limited, and the project is still probably difficult for someone